How to build an effective team

 +

-🧠 Core Objective: create smaller teams to break down silos, have better conversations and shared responsibility.
+🧠 What’s the goal?
+Create smaller teams to break down silos, have better conversations and share responsibility.

-💡 Tip: make your Team Circles visible to others to encourage collaboration.
+💡 Tip: when you’re done this activity, make your Team Circles visible to others to encourage collaboration.

 Instructions

-1. Invite your team and others who help you ‘connect the dots’ in your workplace. (do before meeting)
+1. Invite your team and any other people who help you ‘connect the dots’ in your workplace.
+(Do before meeting)

-2. Draw three concentric circles and label them: Informed (outer ring), Involved, Core team (inner circle).
+2. Draw three concentric circles and label them: Informed (outer ring), Involved (middle circle), Core team (inner circle).
 (10 minutes)

-3. Using the following prompts, add names to the diagram: (40 minutes)
+3. Using the following instructions, and add names to the circle diagram: (40 minutes)

 Core team